What Are Die-Cut Holes? Techniques, Benefits, and Applications in Packaging and Printing

 4. Adhesive Tape

 Adhesive tape is used to hold the material in place during the cutting process.
-The tape should be strong enough to keep the material from shifting during cutting but not so strong that it damages the material when removed.
+The tape should be strong enough to keep the material from shifting during cutting, but not so strong that it damages the material when removed.

 The Process of Die Cutting

 The process of digital die-cutting machines begins with the design of the die.
 The die is created by a skilled designer who uses computer software to create a precise and accurate design.
-The design is then sent to a die-cutting machine where the die is loaded onto the machine’s platform.
+The design is then sent to a die-cutting machine, where the die is loaded onto the machine’s platform.

-Once the die is loaded onto the platform, the material to be cut is placed on the cutting plate, and adhesive tape is used to hold it in place.
-The cutting plate, die board and material to partial cut are then passed through the machine’s roller system, which pushes the material through the cutting blade.
+The cutting plate, die board, and material to be partially cut are then passed through the machine’s roller system, which pushes the material through the cutting blade.
 The blade cuts through the material, creating a die-cut hole of the desired shape and size.

-After the cutting process is complete, the raw material used is removed from metal dies in the machine and inspected for accuracy and quality.
+After the cutting process is complete, the raw material used is removed from the metal dies in the machine and inspected for accuracy and quality.
 If the die-cut holes are not clean and precise, adjustments may be made to the die or the cutting process to improve the results.

 In some cases, additional steps may be required to finish the die-cut holes.
 For example, the die line or hole edges may need to be smoothed or polished to remove any rough edges.
 The material may also need to be folded or creased to create a specific shape or structure.